All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medicare Part D Not covered Covered

 If you have type 2 diabetes and your primary goal is blood sugar control (with weight loss as a secondary benefit), Mounjaro is the appropriate prescription.
 If your primary goal is weight loss and you also have diabetes, either medication could work, but Mounjaro will typically be easier to get covered by insurance.
-The clinical effect is identical because you are taking the exact same drug.
-Mounjaro complete guide
+The clinical effect is identical because you're taking the exact same drug.
+Mounjaro complete guide For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 How Tirzepatide Works for Blood Sugar Control